ewhicher/matter/content/collections/pages/opportunity-lab.md

         content:
           -
             type: text
-            text: 'We’ll get to know you, your vision, assets and capabilities, and create the opportunity inquiry – the question that we will answer together.'
+            text: 'We’ll get to know you, your vision, assets and capabilities, and create the opportunity inquiry – this is the question that we will answer together.'
     type: row
     enabled: true
     icon: am-empothise.svg